October Health – 2025 Report

 Self-esteem in Namibia

-The leading cause of self-esteem stress in Namibia at the population level is often linked to socio-economic challenges, including high unemployment rates, poverty, and limited access to education and opportunities.
-These factors contribute to feelings of inadequacy and low self-worth among many Namibians, impacting their mental health and workplace wellbeing.
-Implementing workplace mental health programs like October’s digital group sessions can help employees build resilience and improve self-esteem.
+In Namibia, leading causes of self-esteem stress at the population level often include high unemployment rates, economic instability, and social inequality.
+These factors contribute to feelings of inadequacy and low self-worth among many people.
+Addressing workplace mental health through supportive programs, such as digital group sessions offered by platforms like October, can help employees build resilience and improve self-esteem.

 - Self-esteem Prevalence